 Construction on Hillsdale Farm was begun in 1929 by Margaret and Lunsford Richardson III.
 Lunsford was one of two sons and three daughters of Vick’s VapoRub founder Lunsford Richardson II.
 Lunsford’s older brother, Henry Smith Richardson, began a magnificent home in Greensboro’s Irving Park in 1928 designed by Philadelphia architect Charles Barton Keen.
 Keen is well-known in North Carolina for projects such as Reynolda House in nearby Winston-Salem.
 As Lunsford was an avid hunter and fisherman, he elected to build his home on a 2,800 tract of land off Lake Brandt Road north of the city.
 Though Lunsford chose the bucolic location, his wife Margaret was said to have been so charmed by the Colonial character of Mt Vernon that she sought the services of one of the best Colonial Revival architects in the country to design her own home, Richardson Brognard Okie.

 Okie was a Philadelphia-based architect who developed a national reputation for designing splendid sprawling country estates using America’s earliest architecture as inspiration.
 His clients included prominent civic leaders and businessmen as well as museums.
 In 1930 he drew plans for reconstruction of William Penn’s home Pennsbury Manor followed by specifications in 1937 for the restoration of the Betsy Ross House.
 His plans for Hillsdale Farm were made in consultation with Greensboro architect William Holleyman.
-Hillsdale Farm is the only know example of Okie’s work in North Carolina.
+Hillsdale Farm is the only known commission in North Carolina of Okie.

 Okie’s Colonial Revival designs were notable in that they applied materials and design features of colonial period structures into new building construction.
 The resulting structures often appeared to be centuries old, when in fact they incorporated all of the conveniences and spatial uses required of mid-twentieth century families such as modern kitchens, private bathrooms, laundry rooms, garages and walk-in closets.
 Okie used several design techniques to assure the illusion of history, such as rambling floor plans that appeared to have been added organically through time, massive masonry chimneys, and fine hand-carved woodwork.
 His trademark detail that serves as a signature of his work is use of hand-wrought hardware on doors, cabinets, and shutters that provide an authentic and sometimes whimsical appearance.